pls-rs/pls/docs/features/details.md

 </code></pre>
 </div>

-- Pass the `--details`/`-d` flag with the value `+` to get all the details.
+- Pass the `--details`/`-d` flag with the value `all` to get all the details.
   This is probably too much information, and you'll need a wider monitor.

 ```
-$ pls -d +
+$ pls -d all
 ```

 <div